artemii-yanushevskyi/Tiny-Link-App/README.md

 The project is deployed on a server.

+Now, all the updates are being made using

+    $ git pull

 # Backing up the database

-The simple scirpt is embedded in makefile
+The simple script is embedded in the makefile

     $ make backup